ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

 **Case definitions:**\

-1. Acute myocardial infarction (MI): Definite and possible MI according to the third universal definition of myocardial infarction:
+1. Acute myocardial infarction (MI): Definite and possible MI according to the fourth universal definition of myocardial infarction:

   a.
 When there is clinical evidence of myocardial necrosis in a clinical setting consistent with myocardial ischaemia or
   b.
 Detection of a rise and/or fall of cardiac biomarker values and with at least one of the following: i) symptoms of ischaemia, ii) new or presumed new ST-segment-T wave changes or new left bundle branch block, iii) development of pathological Q waves in the ECG, iv) imaging evidence of new loss of viable myocardium or new regional wall motion abnormality, or v) identification of an intracoronary thrombus by angiography or autopsy.